 The most common clinical manifestations are

-Biochemically, there is profound lactic acidosis because the NADH:NAD ratio increases, shifting the equilibrium of the lactate dehydrogenase reaction toward lactate.
-The increase in the lactate:pyruvate ratio distinguishes oxidative phosphorylation defects from other genetic causes of lactic acidosis, such as pyruvate carboxylase or pyruvate dehydrogenase deficiency, in which the lactate:pyruvate ratio remains normal.
+Biochemically, there may be profound lactic acidosis because the NADH:NAD ratio increases, shifting the equilibrium of the lactate dehydrogenase reaction toward lactate.
+The increase in the lactate:pyruvate ratio distinguishes oxidative phosphorylation defects from other genetic causes of lactic acidosis, such as pyruvate carboxylase or pyruvate dehydrogenase deficiency Pyruvate Metabolism Disorders Inability to metabolize pyruvate causes lactic acidosis and a variety of central nervous system abnormalities.
+Pyruvate is an important substrate in carbohydrate metabolism.
+Pyruvate metabolism... read more , in which the lactate:pyruvate ratio remains normal.
+Fibroblast growth factor-21 (FGF-21) and growth differentiation factor-15 (GDF-15) are additional biomarkers that may suggest mitochondrial dysfunction.
 A large number of oxidative phosphorylation defects have been described; only the most common ones are outlined here, along with their distinguishing features.

 Mitochondrial mutations and variants have also been implicated in a number of diseases of aging (eg, Parkinson disease, Alzheimer disease, diabetes, deafness, cancer).

 The following disorders are conditions with a known phenotype/genotype correlation.
 Other less well-defined defects in mitochondrial function exist.
 Additionally, there are a number of conditions in which a genetic defect causes secondary mitochondrial dysfunction.